How IoT Applications are Reshaping Manufacturing

 As Industry 4.0 continues to blaze new trails through the first quarter of the 21st century, it is clear the Industrial Internet of Things is the vehicle of choice for getting there.
 Global manufacturers have invested heavily in interconnected equipment to create smart factories and investment is expected to continue its growth.
 One study indicates that by 2020, manufacturers will invest $70 billion in IoT technology and solutions, a sharp uptick from $29 billion in 2015.
 And within the next two years, the installed base of manufacturing IoT devices is expected to surpass 923 million.

 The global race to capture more data is centered around the ever-increasing drive to improve manufacturing efficiency.
 And that race is only going to speed up.
-Let’s have a look at where and how these devices are deployed and how they show us where we’re headed.
+Let’s have a look at where and how these IoT apps and devices are deployed in manufacturing and how they show us where we’re headed.

 - Connected equipment gives managers and operational staff visibility over production operations in real time, allowing them to shift manpower and resources at just the right time for things such as changeovers and to allow efficient control of small lot production.
 Connectivity also allows adjustments to be made by the machines themselves.
 This is a radical departure for those experienced in traditional manufacturing where adjustments were previously done manually.
 Outside the factory, the interconnected equipment can be connected to field service and troubleshooting resources from the OEM’s themselves, again shortening or eliminating downtime and the need for service visits.